MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteInformationProtectionThreatAssessmentRequestResult.md

 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteInformationProtectionThreatAssessmentRequestResult](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteInformationProtectionThreatAssessmentRequestResult?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)